lagnadlinus/rajdaiwebsite/README.md

 Hosting link will be added after deployment (Netlify/Vercel/GitHub Pages) 📬 Contact

 Have suggestions or want to contribute?
-Contact us:
+Contact me:

-Sunil Dangal – sunil@example.com
-Binay – binay@example.com
-Nitesh – nitesh@example.com
 This project is still in progress and actively updated.
 Please help complete the required sections so we can launch a professional client-ready version soon.